stephen-jr/stephen-jr/README.md

 - 🤔 I’m looking for help with ...
 Life😫
 - 💬 Ask me about ... 🤔Hmmm <b>(*strokes chin infinitely)</b>
 - 📫 How to reach me: ... [📧](mailto:stephen24jnr@gmail.com)
 - ⚡ Fun fact: ...
-Surprisinly eloquent for a shy guy, oh and em ....
+Surprisinly eloquent for a technical fellow, oh and um ....
 Ball is LIFE 🎮😎

 <!--### Github Stats -->